10% cashback through April 14

 Vinous

-Rated Recommended
+Rated: Recommended

 About the estate:

-Founded in 1513, the current owner of the estate, Alphonse Mellot, is the 19th generation to run the family vineyard.
-The estate is located in the center of the village and has an extensive network of cellars.
-With 56 hectares of vineyards, Mellot produces Sancerre for supermarkets (the La Moussière cuvée, made from young vines, is stocked at Sainsbury's in the UK, for example) as well as high-end cuvées from old vines, such as the Cuvée Edmond, whose fruit comes from a 6-hectare plot of old vines within the 38-hectare La Moussière vineyard.
-The resulting style, fermented in wooden vats of different sizes, is pure and precise and manages to retain an enticing acidity even in hot vintages such as 2018, 2019, and 2020.
-The flagship cuvée, Génération XIX, comes from a one-hectare plot in La Moussière where the vines are on average nearly 90 years old.
-Handled with delicacy, it is fermented in 900-liter vats, resulting in an exceptional and seductive Sauvignon with intense purity and a structure that will allow it to age gracefully.
-The estate also produces Pinot Noir: La Demoiselle comes from a rare flint terroir that gives it a smoky, spicy and firm style, while the limestone soils of the Le Paradis vineyard, which contributes to Génération XIX red, offer a more seductive elegance, and the clayey part of Chambrates offers softness and ease.
-Pinot Noir is also not skimped on when it comes to quality oak.
+Founded in 1513, the estate’s current owner, Alphonse Mellot, is the 19th generation to run the family winery.
+The estate is located in the center of the village and features an extensive network of cellars.
+With 56 hectares of vineyards, Mellot produces Sancerre for supermarkets (the La Moussière cuvée, made from young vines, is stocked at Sainsbury’s in the United Kingdom, for example) as well as top-tier cuvées from old vines, such as the Cuvée Edmond, whose grapes come from a 6-hectare plot of old vines within the 38-hectare La Moussière vineyard.
+The resulting style, fermented in wooden vats of varying sizes, is pure and precise and manages to retain an enticing acidity even in hot vintages such as 2018, 2019, and 2020.
+The flagship cuvée, Génération XIX, comes from a one-hectare plot at La Moussière where the vines average nearly 90 years of age.
+Handled with care, it is fermented in 900-liter vats, resulting in an exceptional and seductive Sauvignon with intense purity and a structure that will allow it to age gracefully.
+The estate also produces Pinot Noir: La Demoiselle comes from a rare flint-based terroir that gives it a smoky, spicy, and firm style, while the limestone soils of the Le Paradis vineyard—which contributes to the red Génération XIX—offer a more seductive elegance, and the clay-rich section of Chambrates provides softness and ease.
+The Pinot Noir wines also make full use of high-quality oak.
 Having adopted biodynamics very early on, the estate has been certified since 1999.

 Customer rating

-based on 1 review
+based on 2 reviews

 See all reviews from this customer

-Discover other wines from the estate
+Discover more wines from the estate